Last Updated on September 27, 2022 by heally

 Serotonin — a neurotransmitter affecting mood — may also be a factor.
 The brains of SAD sufferers appear to have less available serotonin in winter.
 This is a situation that can be exacerbated by low vitamin D levels.
 Living far from the equator, where the winter is darker, also worsens the condition.

 Other factors involved in depression also affect SAD specifically.
-For example, if you have family members who have suffered from depression or bipolar disorder, you’re more likely to develop SAD.
+For example, if you have family members who have suffered from depression or bipolar disorder, you’re more likely to develop SADly.

 Our Natural Supplements to Beat your Seasonal Depression